okelo0121/blur-guard-extension/README.md

 ---

 ## 🚨 The Problem
 African female leaders, journalists, and activists face severe online harassment.
-Global platforms rely on AI that is trained primarily on Western English datasets.
+Global platforms rely on AI trained primarily on Western English datasets.
 * **The Gap:** Algorithms fail to flag localized slurs (e.g., specific derogatory terms in Sheng or tribal dialects).
 * **The Impact:** Women are silenced, traumatized, or forced to leave digital public squares.